scottyschup/ruby-curriculum/language-basics/blocks.md

 ## Avoid return inside a block

-Blocks implicitly returns values like Ruby methods; the last value is implicitly returned from the block.
+Blocks implicitly return values like Ruby methods; the last value is implicitly returned from the block.

 ```ruby